 Ready in 45 minutes

-You can never have too many breakfast recipes, so give Scrambled tofu with rocket a try.
-This recipe serves 1 and costs $2.42 per serving.
-One portion of this dish contains about 17g of protein, 12g of fat, and a total of 238 calories.
+Scrambled tofu with rocket takes roughly 45 minutes from beginning to end.
+This gluten free, dairy free, lacto ovo vegetarian, and vegan recipe serves 1 and costs $2.42 per serving.
+This breakfast has 237 calories, 17g of protein, and 12g of fat per serving.
+Head to the store and pick up tofu, salt and pepper, onion, and a few other things to make it today.
+1 person were impressed by this recipe.
 It is brought to you by Foodista.
-From preparation to the plate, this recipe takes about about 45 minutes.
-Head to the store and pick up onion, coconut oil, cumin seeds, and a few other things to make it today.
-1 person has tried and liked this recipe.
-It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
 All things considered, we decided this recipe deserves a spoonacular score of 78%.
-This score is good.
-If you like this recipe, you might also like recipes such as Scrambled Eggs With Goat’s Cheese And Rocket, scrambled silken tofu , how to make thai scrambled silken tofu, and tofu bhurji , how to make tofu bhurji or scrambled tofu.
+This score is solid.
+Similar recipes include Scrambled Eggs With Goat’s Cheese And Rocket, scrambled silken tofu , how to make thai scrambled silken tofu, and tofu bhurji , how to make tofu bhurji or scrambled tofu.

-Sparkling Wine are great choices for Scramble.
+Scramble works really well with Sparkling Wine.
 Even if you aren't making mimosas, sparkling wine is great with eggs for two reasons.
 One, if you're eating eggs early in the day, sparkling wine has less alcohol.
 Secondly, it cleanses the palate, which is important since yolk is known to coat the palate.
+You could try Banfi Rosa Regale Brachetto ( Split).
+Reviewers quite like it with a 4.7 out of 5 star rating and a price of about 8 dollars per bottle.

 » Get this wine on Wine.com